danielle-sackstein/twitter-median-length/README.md

 using simple annotations (such as `GetMapping`, `PostMapping`) to listen to specific REST endpoints.

 After I managed to send a HTTP GET request to the application, I decided to use an existing Java wrapper - `Twitter4J` to interact with the Twitter search API.
-This library allows us to communicate with Twitter search API without sending requests to it, and then parsing the JSON result which involves creating data classes, etc.
+This library allows to communicate with Twitter search API without sending requests to it on my own, and then parsing the JSON result which involves creating data classes, etc.

 ## Running the application